AshleyRayMaceli/vacation-quiz/README.md

 ## Description

 _Epicodus Intro to Programming Week 2 independent project.
-Created a vacation quiz webpage._
+Created a vacation quiz webpage with fictional destinations.
+With the use of JavaScript, jQuery and branching with if/else statements certain parts of html are hidden or shown based on the user's actions and choices for the quiz._

 ## Setup/Installation Requirements